 They focus more on the harm that mined diamonds cause, while giving few details about their own production process, other than using hard-to-define terms like ‘environmentally kind’.

-In fact, eight of the largest lab grown diamond companies have recently (April 2019) been reprimanded by the FTC about using terms like ‘sustainable’ without providing sufficient evidence to back up their own claims.
+In fact, eight of the largest lab grown diamond companies were reprimanded by the FTC about using terms like ‘sustainable’ without providing sufficient evidence to back up their own claims.

 Why establishing the eco-friendly credentials of lab created diamonds is complicated

 The issue is complicated because of the way lab grown diamonds are currently created.

 Throughout this article, I’m using the term ‘lab grown diamonds’ as this is currently the most commonly used term to refer to them.

 Using the word ‘lab’ conjures up ideas of scientist in white coats conducting experiments.
 It evokes a perception of innovation and technological advancement.

 But while the research and development may place in a laboratory setting, the manufacturing practices are much more like a factory, with rows of heavy machinery lined up:

 The image above shows HPHT machines, and to grow a 2.5-carat rough lab-created diamond (which will give a 1 carat cut and polished diamond that could be used in an engagement ring) typically takes 3-4 weeks.